Notes on the Annotated Statutes

 The annotated statutes have been prepared from the text in the Government Gazettes, Official Gazettes and South African Government Gazettes.
 The text in the Gazettes has been reproduced exactly in the annotated statutes, with apparent errors noted in the editorial comments.

-One of the objectives of this initiative was to enhance public access to the laws in force in Namibia, as amended.
-This objective was advanced by the creation of a complete, accurate and current archive of all the laws of Namibia.
+The main objective of this initiative is to enhance public access to the laws in force in Namibia, by providing a free database of complete, accurate and current versions of all the laws in force in Namibia.

 Our sincere gratitude to Sabinet Online Ltd of South Africa, which provided free access to their database of retrospective South African Government Gazettes for the purposes of this project.